 We are blessed at Fellowship Christian School to have students with varying interests, talents, and goals.
 It is our desire that the STEM track be accessible for students who show an interest/aptitude in the STEM disciplines.
-STEM students may enroll in one of the following six pathways or begin a core program of study.
+STEM students may enroll in one of the following seven pathways or begin a core program of study.

 Which Pathway is right for me?